od-c0d3r/code-craft/README.md

-### This repo will history all my coding chalanges solutions from differnt platforms.
+### This repo will history all my coding challenges solutions from differnt platforms.